 The “Party’s Over” Stage

 This stage may seem tough, but it’s also needed.
-It helps bring about and the reality that no one is perfect and that commitment requires work.
+It helps bring about the reality that no one is perfect and that commitment requires work.
 All of a sudden, it dawns on the wife that the husband does have a few flaws.
 Husbands begin to see ways he can pick at things his wife says and does.
-It’s not easy to keep the passion alive when there schedules, bills, housework, and kids.
-Too often at this stage, couples either just settle in and resolve to live with it, they decide to throw in the towel and divorce or they move past it to the final stage.
+It’s not easy to keep the passion alive when there are schedules, bills, housework, and kids.
+Too often at this stage, couples either just settle in and resolve to live with it, decide to throw in the towel and divorce or move past it to the final stage.

 The Best Is Yet To Be Stage

 It’s at this stage that Ed Young describes “mature love”, the kind of love found in 1 Corinthians 13.
 Mature love is one that knows of the flaws but loves anyway.
 Nothing can destroy this kind of love.
 This stage is an opportunity for couples to use their marriage as a witness of God’s faithfulness.
-It brings with it a knowledge and freedom knowing even through tough times, we’ll stay together.
+It brings with it knowledge and freedom knowing even through tough times, we’ll stay together.
 It also brings a look to the future of each day better than the day before.
 The best is yet to come!

 I write with church leaders in mind and I would be honored to have you join me by subscribing to the blog.
 You can take a look at the top posts here.
 The posts are categorized: pastors, worship leaders, student ministry and kids ministry.
 In case we’re just meeting, here’s little about my life and about short-term ministry leader coaching I offer.

 Second Most Important Relationship- Your Spouse